Kojo-Jr/Kojo-Jr/README.md

 - Twitter: @tweetsfromslick

 # 💬 Let's Connect
-I'm always open to discussing new projects, creative ideas, or opportunities to be part of your vision.
+I'm always open to discussing new projects, creative ideas or opportunities to be part of your vision.
 Feel free to reach out!

 <!---